Companies competing with Adani for 'prized assets' faced CBI, ED, IT raids: Congress

 "The latest episode involves the takeover of Sanghi Industries by the Adani-owned Ambuja Cements," Ramesh said.

-In our Hum Adani ke Hain Kaun (HAHK) series of 100 questions for PM Modi, the Congress party had pointed out how the Adani Group has repeatedly profited from well-timed, Modi-made raids by investigative agencies on its business competitors.
+In our Hum Adani ke Hain Kaun (HAHK) series of 100 questions for PM Modi, the Congress party had pointed out how the Adani Group has repeatedly profited from well-timed, Modi-made raids by investigative agencies on its business competitors.— Jairam Ramesh (@Jairam_Ramesh) August 5, 2023

 The latest episode is the chronology… pic.twitter.com/fiCTDiRCne